planetfederal/qgis-plugin-template/README.md

 ## What it contains

-The created plugin template has the following elements
+The created plugin template has the following elements:

 * An empty plugin class (`plugin.py` in the folder named with the short name of your plugin).

 * A `docs`folder with a Sphinx project.
 Edit the `docs/source/index.rst` file to add content.
-By default, t contains a single input file, `intro.rst`, which is empty.
+By default, it contains a single input file, `intro.rst`, which is empty.

 * A `_lessons` folder in the plugin folder, with the required structure to add lessons by adding subfolders.
 A single sample lesson is added in a folder named `samplelesson`.
 Use that as template to add more lessons.
 Lessons will be automatically added when the plugin is loaded, since the necessary code is already in the plugin class constructor.

-* A `tests` folder in the plugin folder, with the required structure to add tests for the Tester plugin.
-A `testerplugin.py` file is added, which contains sample unit and semi-automatede tests, to use as a starting point.
-Tests added to that file will be automatically added to the tester plugin when the plugin is loaded, since the necessary code is already in the plugin class constructor.
+* A `tests` folder in the plugin folder, with the required structure to add tests for the [Tester plugin](https://github.com/boundlessgeo/qgis-tester-plugin).
+A `testerplugin.py` file is added, which contains sample unit and semi-automated tests, to use as a starting point.
+Tests added to that file will be automatically added to the Tester plugin when the plugin is loaded, since the necessary code is already in the plugin class constructor.

-* If the option to add a QGIS commons library is selected when running the init script, a folder named `qgiscommons` will be added to the plugin folder, containing the commons library

 * If the option to add a Boundless commons library is selected when running the init script, a folder named `boundlesscommons` will be added to the plugin folder, containing the Boundless commons library